 The O Scale railroad is known as the Union Connecting.
 Its design is based on the Erie Railroad between Jersey City and Port Jervis.
 The railroad features a 4 four-track main line, which splits and comes back together at Ridgewood Junction.
 The layout has two passing sidings, a large freight and coach yard, a branch line, and an operating trolley system.
 Track on the O scale layout is also hand laid; there are also 28 double slip switches, 200 turnouts, and over 17 scale miles of track.
 Current projects on the railroad include a replacement of all control panels, installation of a signaling system, improving scenery, replacing the trolley system overhead wire, and expansion of the Port Jervis yard.

-Our membership is proud of our past performances but we are constantly looking to the future, learning new skills and growing in our hobby.
+The Society is proud of its past but we are constantly looking to the future, learning new skills and growing in our skills.
 If you are interested in becoming a member please view our membership page.